 3.6.11 The SVAA shall support the resolution of any queries associated with DPP data as described in BSCP01 and will liaise as necessary with the Disputes Administrator.

+3.6A Calculation of Secondary Half Hour Volumes

+3.6A.1 The SVAA shall calculate Secondary Half Hour Delivered Volumes, Secondary Half Hour Demand Volumes and Secondary Half Hour Consumption Volumes in accordance with BSCP508.

 3.7 Provision of Output

 3.7.1 The SVAA shall produce and distribute the reports output from the SVA System in accordance with BSCP508.